I specialize in the following areas:

 Our Work Together

-The metaphor of taking off shoes while stepping into your story is important, as this needs to be a safe environment for trust, risk, and new possibilities to form.
+Therapy ideally would be a place that is a safe environment for trust, risk, and new possibilities to form.
 Often times, we don't see that freedom and choice are closer than we thought they were.
 I am passionate about how early attachment issues affect our current relational patterns.
 We all have scripts or patterns that we learned growing up that do not work for us as adults.
 Learning to re-parent ourselves often takes a third-party-view to help us see what is blocking or hindering us from leaning into our authentic-selves.